 This series of three oral history collecting events preserves the memories of waterfront workers who witnessed the transition to containerization first hand.
 This project is partially funded by grants from Humanities New York and The New York City Dept. of Cultural Affairs.

 Other Current Projects

-- Creating a social media plan for The Waterfront Museum to build audience leading into this summer’s season of performances
+- Creating a social media plan for The Waterfront Museum to build audience leading into the summer season of performances

 - Developing audio tours for the Waterfront Museum, accessible via Urban Archive, to enhance museum visits and provide a visitor experience outside of open hours